 Switches are made from Brass, Nickel silver or Stainless steel, and are wired for track power.
 Mainline switches have 16 ties per foot, narrow gauge and dual gauge have 10 ties per foot, to match the track

 A WYE switch has diverging exits both ways, instead of one diverging and one straight.

 A CRV (curve) switch has the thru exit at a 90" radius and the diverging exit at a 40" radius.

 The #8 and #10 switches have metal frogs and require a MICROSWITCH for track powered installations

-The switchstand (SW ST) is 3 1/2" high and made from cast and machined brass.
 The ground throw (SW GT) is made from machined brass.
-Both have an adjustable throw so you can use them on other manufacturers switches.
+It has an adjustable throw so you can use it on other manufacturers switches.